-- Imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.
+- An imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.

-- Uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
+- The uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
 Constipation and abdominal obesity are common phenomena not always attributed to gut flora's lack of balance.

 - The production of the neurotransmitter serotonin is mainly carried out in the intestines using good bacteria.
 An unbalanced intestinal flora reduces serotonin production and causes a decrease in alertness and mood.